openmainframeproject/cobol-programming-course/COBOL Programming Course #3 - Advanced Topics/COBOL Programming Course #3 - Advanced Topics.md

 ## Processing XML input

-The XML PARSE statement can be used in a COBOL program to handle XML input.
+* The XML PARSE statement can be used in a COBOL program to handle XML input.
 The COBOL language interface to either of two fast XML parsers is the XML PARSE statement.
 You choose the best parser for your application using the XMLPARSE compiler option:
-The z/OS XML System Services parser is selected by XMLPARSE(XMLSS).
+* The z/OS XML System Services parser is selected by XMLPARSE(XMLSS).
-This option offers improved features like namespace processing, XML document validation in accordance with an XML schema, and text fragment conversion to national character representation (Unicode UTF-16).
+* This option offers improved features like namespace processing, XML document validation in accordance with an XML schema, and text fragment conversion to national character representation (Unicode UTF-16).
-  The COBOL library's integrated XML parser is chosen by XMLPARSE(COMPAT).
+  * The COBOL library's integrated XML parser is chosen by XMLPARSE(COMPAT).
 The XML parser and a processing procedure where you handle parser events exchange control as you process XML input.
-To process XML input, use the COBOL facilities listed below: the XML PARSE statement, which identifies the source XML document, the processing method, and the start of XML parsing.
+* To process XML input, use the COBOL facilities listed below:
+  * The XML PARSE statement, which identifies the source XML document, the processing method, and the start of XML parsing.
-The XML PARSE statement's additional optional clauses can be used as well:
+  * The XML PARSE statement's additional optional clauses can be used as well:
-    ENCODING to define the XML document's encoding VALIDATING to specify the XML schema that the XML document should be validated against Receiving and processing XML events and any associated document fragments before returning them to the parser for further processing is the processing procedure used to control parsing.
+    * ENCODING to define the XML document's encoding
+    * VALIDATING to specify the XML schema that the XML document should be validated against
+  * Receiving and processing XML events and any associated document fragments before returning them to the parser for further processing is the processing procedure used to control parsing.
-  Unique registers for information exchange between the parser and the processing method:
+  * Unique registers for information exchange between the parser and the processing method:
-    XML-CODE to learn how well the XML parsing is going and, in some cases, to return data to the parser XML-EVENT to ask the parser for the names of each XML event A method for quickly determining whether an XML event is complete is provided by XML-INFORMATION.
+    * XML-CODE to learn how well the XML parsing is going and, in some cases, to return data to the parser
+    * XML-EVENT to ask the parser for the names of each XML event
+    * A method for quickly determining whether an XML event is complete is provided by XML-INFORMATION.
-    For XML document fragments that are returned as national character data, use XML-NTEXT.
+    * For XML document fragments that are returned as national character data, use XML-NTEXT.
-    Receiving document fragments as alphanumeric data via XML-TEXT To receive a namespace identifier for an element name or attribute name that is in a namespace, use the tags XML-NAMESPACE or XML-NNAMESPACE.
+    * Receiving document fragments as alphanumeric data via XML-TEXT
+    * To receive a namespace identifier for an element name or attribute name that is in a namespace, use the tags XML-NAMESPACE or XML-NNAMESPACE.
-    Use the tags XML-NAMESPACE-PREFIX or XML-NNAMESPACE-PREFIX to request a namespace prefix for an NAMESPACE-DECLARATION XML event, an element name, or an attribute name.
+    * Use the tags XML-NAMESPACE-PREFIX or XML-NNAMESPACE-PREFIX to request a namespace prefix for an NAMESPACE-DECLARATION XML event, an element name, or an attribute name.
-  The XML PARSE statement's optional RETURNING NATIONAL clause can be used to specify that alphanumeric data items containing XML document fragments should be converted to UTF-16 and then processed using the national special registers XML- NTEXT, XML-NNAMESPACE, and XML-NNAMESPACE-PREFIX.
+  * The XML PARSE statement's optional RETURNING NATIONAL clause can be used to specify that alphanumeric data items containing XML document fragments should be converted to UTF-16 and then processed using the national special registers XML- NTEXT, XML-NNAMESPACE, and XML-NNAMESPACE-PREFIX.
-Only when XMLPARSE(XMLSS) is active can you use the XML PARSE statement's ENCODING, VALIDATING, and RETURNING NATIONAL phrases.
+* Only when XMLPARSE(XMLSS) is active can you use the XML PARSE statement's ENCODING, VALIDATING, and RETURNING NATIONAL phrases.

 ### XML parser in COBOL
-With the help of COBOL's event-based interface, you can parse XML files and convert them into COBOL data structures.
+* With the help of COBOL's event-based interface, you can parse XML files and convert them into COBOL data structures.
-The processing procedure acts on the fragments that the XML parser finds in the source XML document.
+* The processing procedure acts on the fragments that the XML parser finds in the source XML document.
 The fragments are linked to specific XML events, and you must program the processing method to address each individual XML event.
-The parsing process is started and the parser's processing protocol is established upon execution of the XML PARSE statement.
+* The parsing process is started and the parser's processing protocol is established upon execution of the XML PARSE statement.
 For each XML event it encounters while analysing the document, the parser hands off control to the processing procedure.
-The processing procedure automatically hands back control to the parser after processing the event.
+* The processing procedure automatically hands back control to the parser after processing the event.
 The parser continues to examine the XML document after each typical return from the processing procedure in order to report the subsequent event.
 During this operation, control alternates between the parser and the processing method.
-A high-level view of the fundamental control transfer between the parser and your COBOL program is provided in the following figure.
+* A high-level view of the fundamental control transfer between the parser and your COBOL program is provided in the following figure.

 //
 ![](Images/xml_flow.png)

-Parsing typically goes on until the entire XML document has been processed.
+* Parsing typically goes on until the entire XML document has been processed.

 ### Accessing XML documents
-You must first make the XML document accessible to your program in order to parse it using an XML PARSE statement.
+* You must first make the XML document accessible to your program in order to parse it using an XML PARSE statement.
 An XML document can typically be obtained by reading it from a file, a WebSphere® MQ message, a CICS® transient queue or communication area, an IMS message processing queue, or a transient queue or communication area.
-Use standard COBOL facilities to insert the XML file into a data item in your program if the XML document you want to parse is stored in a file: a FILE-CONTROL entry for your program's definition of the file. a file-opening OPEN statement.
+Use standard COBOL facilities to insert the XML file into a data item in your program if the XML document you want to parse is stored in a file:
+  * A FILE-CONTROL entry for your program's definition of the file.
+  * A file-opening OPEN statement.
-  To read every record from the file into a data item, use READ statements (either an elementary item of category alphanumeric or national, or an alphanumeric or national group).
+  * To read every record from the file into a data item, use READ statements (either an elementary item of category alphanumeric or national, or an alphanumeric or national group).
 Either the LOCAL-STORAGE SECTION or the WORKING-STORAGE SECTION can define the data item.
-  Optionally, use the STRING statement to handle variable-length records, remove extraneous blanks, and string together all of the individual records into a single continuous stream.
+  * Optionally, use the STRING statement to handle variable-length records, remove extraneous blanks, and string together all of the individual records into a single continuous stream.
-You can parse an XML document that is stored in a file if the XMLPARSE(XMLSS) option is enabled by sending the parser one record (or text segment) from the file at a time.
+* You can parse an XML document that is stored in a file if the XMLPARSE(XMLSS) option is enabled by sending the parser one record (or text segment) from the file at a time.
 The ability to parse very large XML documents is helpful.

 ### Parsing XML documents

 #### Writing procedures to process XML
-Include code statements to handle XML events in your processing procedure.
+* Include code statements to handle XML events in your processing procedure.
-The parser sends data to the processing procedure in a number of specialised registers for each event it encounters.
+* The parser sends data to the processing procedure in a number of specialised registers for each event it encounters.
 Utilize the information in those unique registers to control and populate COBOL data structures.
-To find out which event the parser sent to the processing procedure, look in the XML-EVENT special register.
+* To find out which event the parser sent to the processing procedure, look in the XML-EVENT special register.
-An event name, like "START-OF-ELEMENT," is contained in the XML-EVENT tag.
+* An event name, like "START-OF-ELEMENT," is contained in the XML-EVENT tag.
-From the XML-TEXT or XML-NTEXT special register, retrieve the text related to the event.
+* From the XML-TEXT or XML-NTEXT special register, retrieve the text related to the event.
-If the XMLPARSE(XMLSS) option is enabled, you can check the special registers XML- NAMESPACE or XML-NNAMESPACE to see if there is a namespace identifier, if any, associated with the XML event, and XML-NAMESPACE-PREFIX or XML-NNAMESPACE- PREFIX to see if there is a prefix.
+* If the XMLPARSE(XMLSS) option is enabled, you can check the special registers XML- NAMESPACE or XML-NNAMESPACE to see if there is a namespace identifier, if any, associated with the XML event, and XML-NAMESPACE-PREFIX or XML-NNAMESPACE- PREFIX to see if there is a prefix.
-The XML special registers are implicitly defined as GLOBAL in the outermost program when used in nested programs.
+* The XML special registers are implicitly defined as GLOBAL in the outermost program when used in nested programs.
-By following this following link you can check table containing more information about the XML special registers:
+* By following this following link you can check table containing more information about the XML special registers: https://www.ibm.com/docs/en/cobol-zos/6.4?topic=documents-writing-procedures-process- xml#:~:text=Table%201.%20Special%20registers%20used%20by%20the%20XML%20parser

-https://www.ibm.com/docs/en/cobol-zos/6.4?topic=documents-writing-procedures-process- xml#:~:text=Table%201.%20Special%20registers%20used%20by%20the%20XML%20parser

-Restrictions:
+* Restrictions:
-  An XML PARSE statement may not be executed by a processing function directly.
+  * An XML PARSE statement may not be executed by a processing function directly.
 However, if a processing procedure uses an INVOKE or CALL statement to transfer control to a method or outermost program, the target method or program can choose to execute the same or a different XML PARSE statement.
 Using a program with several threads, you can also run the same XML statement or several different XML statements at once.
-  Any GOBACK or EXIT PROGRAM statement cannot be executed within the scope of the processing procedure, with the exception of returning control from a method or program to which control was transferred by an INVOKE or CALL statement, respectively, that is executed within the scope of the prfocessing procedure.
+  * Any GOBACK or EXIT PROGRAM statement cannot be executed within the scope of the processing procedure, with the exception of returning control from a method or program to which control was transferred by an INVOKE or CALL statement, respectively, that is executed within the scope of the prfocessing procedure.
-  To stop a run unit, code a STOP RUN statement in a processing routine.
+  * To stop a run unit, code a STOP RUN statement in a processing routine.

-Taking an Example of parsing an XML with an undeclared namespace prefix:
+**Taking an Example of parsing an XML with an undeclared namespace prefix:**

-Input:
+**Input:**

 ```<section
  xmlns="http://www.example.com/events"